 Thanks to more effort, the quality of foreigners’ spoken Japanese is greatly increasing.
 PhD candidates outshine professors.
-Granted, the quality of Japanese pedagogy at learning institutions is much better than decades previous: no more learning from Caucasian grad students intoning textbooks like in the 1960s.
-Most Japanese teachers overseas are now native Japanese, and classes focus on real-life speaking, not reading dead texts (or breaking codes).
+Granted, the quality of Japanese pedagogy at learning institutions is much better than decades previous: less instruction from White grad students droning lines from textbooks.
+Most Japanese teachers overseas are now native Japanese, and classes focus on real-life speaking, not reading dead texts (or breaking military codes).

 Books like John Nathan’s Japan Unbound give the impression that speaking Japanese to a Japanese person will result in desperate confusion: how can this non-Japanese racial individual speak Japanese?
 Maybe this was true in the late 1950s, but speaking Japanese fluently in Tokyo is no longer so problematic.
 Of course, you may have to answer a few preliminary questions about why you speak Japanese, but after those matters are settled you can start communicating without much cultural (or racial) interference.